francisdb/vpxtool/README.md

 A configuration file will be written to store among others the Visual Pinball executable location.
 The config file is using the [TOML](https://toml.io) format.

-When launching the frontend for the first time it will help you to set up the required settings.
+When launching the frontend for the first time, it will help you to set up the required settings.

-To show the current config location use the following command
+To show the current config location, use the following command

 ```
 vpxtool config path
 ```

-To edit the config file using your system default editor do the following
+To edit the config file using your system default editor, do the following

 ```
 vpxtool config edit